-CRESSI buoyancy compensators are Personal Protective Equipment that comply with (EU) Regulation 2016/425 and national standards that transpose the EN250:2014 e EN 1809:2014+A1:2016 (and all previous editions) harmonized standards.
+CRESSI Buoyancy Compensators are Personal Protective Equipment, compliant with the dispositions of EU Regulation 2016/425 and national standards that transpose the harmonized standard EN 1809:2014+A1:2016 (and all previous editions).

-The EU Declaration of Conformity for this PPE can be viewed at: www. cressi.com, in the "DOWNLOAD" area.
+The EU Declaration of Conformity for this PPE can be viewed at: www.cressi.com. in the "DOWNLOAD" area.